 - Biomedical Engineering Focus Courses [PDF] (two required from offered courses)

 - Electives: additional four hours of electives.
-You’ll choose elective courses [PDF], in consultation with your thesis committee, from any approved graduate-level engineering or life sciences elective.
+In consultation with your thesis committee, you will choose elective courses from any approved graduate-level engineering or life sciences elective.
 BME Focus courses not used to meet the Focus Area requirement can be used to fulfill the electives requirement.
-Other relevant courses may be taken subject to approval by your thesis committee

 - Research and Thesis: Research will be an integral component of your graduate program, including at least 14 credit hours of thesis (BME 6950).
 Your research work will culminate in a master's thesis that will be a required formal written document, which you’ll be required to successfully defend.